sunfounder/kepler-kit/docs/source/video_course/lesson68.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 68 :  MicroPython Multicore Threading Example with LEDs and Servo
+Lesson 68:  MicroPython Multicore Threading Example with LEDs and Servo
 ===================================================================================

 This tutorial covers controlling a servo and LEDs with the Raspberry Pi Pico W using both cores: